gregecmaregec/gregecmaregec.github.io/_projects/environmental_considerations.md

 #### Electricity generation trends

-Before drawing conclusions on whether it is responsible to utilize energy for incorporating AI solutions into facilitating international trade, a boarder context regarding electricity generation and consumption should be considered.
+Before drawing conclusions on whether it is responsible to utilize energy for incorporating AI solutions into facilitating International Trade, a boarder context regarding electricity generation and consumption should be considered.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">